pubkey/rxdb/docs-src/replication.md

 ### awaitInSync()

 Returns a promise that resolves when:
-- `awaitInitialReplication()` has emited.
+- `awaitInitialReplication()` has emitted.
-- All local data is repliacted with the remote.
+- All local data is replicated with the remote.
 - No replication cycle is running or in retry-state.

+**WARNING:** When `multiInstance: true` and `waitForLeadership: true` and another tab is already running the replication, `awaitInSync()` will not resolve until the other tab is closed and the replication starts in this tab.

 ```ts
 await myRxReplicationState.awaitInSync();